1. Sustainability TOP

 Plant Tour for Employees' Families

-To promote understanding of the workplace environment among employees' families and to encourage communication between the workplace and families, we held a plant tour for families.
+To promote understanding of the workplace environment among the families of employees and to encourage communication between the workplace and families, we hold plant tours for families.

 Plant Tour for Employees' Families